ScriptCodex13/Zap-Library/README.md

 <img width="961" height="561" alt="Result" src="https://github.com/user-attachments/assets/4da45106-46f1-4dd9-bc71-27dedd4ffa13" />

-Zap can handle:
+This is what Zap is currently able to do:

-- Conntroller and Keyboard input,
+- Controller and Keyboard input,
 - Mouse input and events
 - handle windows and modify them
 - render Meshes.